tldr-pages/tldr/pages/common/nyxt.md

 `nyxt --list-data-profiles`

-- Set init.lisp file path:
+- Set the `init.lisp` file path:

 `nyxt --init {{path/to/file}}`

-- Change the auto-config.lisp:
+- Change the path to the auto-config file:

 `nyxt --auto-config {{path/to/file}}`